 The Manager has the right to close the portfolio to new investors in order to manage it more efficiently in accordance with its mandate.
 The actual fund performance can be viewed on the Minimum Disclosure Document.
 Annualised return is the weighted average compound growth rate over the period measured.

-Traditionally, investment advice come with a fee of up to 1.14%.
-But our smart online system is working to make investing cheaper and more profitable for you and hence no initial or annual advice fees will be charged.
-The management fee you do pay is based on the fund selected and calculated on your total contributions, and then applied to the overall value of your portfolio.
+Our smart online system is working to make investing more profitable for you.
+The management fee you pay is based on the fund selected and calculated on your total contributions, and then applied to the overall value of your portfolio.